-The Conservation Grant is targeted at students who need financial assistance and, on occasion, other kinds of help from naturalists, to carry out their nature-based projects.
+The Conservation Grant is targeted at graduate students who need financial assistance and, on occasion, other kinds of help from naturalists, to carry out their nature-based projects.
 Projects that further the understanding of ecological relationships in the natural environment in Southern Saskatchewan are preferred candidates for the grant.

 Nature Regina’s purpose is:

 to foster, stimulate, develop and sustain an interest in, and understanding and enjoyment of, nature in all its various aspects; and

 preservation, protection and conservation of natural resources of every kind.